Out-of-distribution generalisation for learning quantum channels with low-energy coherent states: Introduction

 In this work, we present a general formalism for understanding out-of-distribution generalisation in CV channels.
 We show that if any pair of CV channels has sufficiently close outputs for low energy coherent state inputs, it is possible to construct a bound on the output distance for any input state.
 Hence, we prove that out-of-distribution generalisation is always possible for learning quantum channels using low energy coherent states.

 We start, in Section~\ref{sec: overview}, by introducing the problem and giving an overview of our main results.
 In Section~\ref{sec: coherent state}, we go into more detail about the generalisation from low energy coherent states to higher energy coherent states.
 In Section~\ref{sec: coherent examples}, we investigate some examples of this type of generalisation.
 In Section~\ref{sec: general state}, we show the extension from coherent states to general states, and in Section~\ref{sec: general examples}, we give examples of this extension.
-In Section~\ref{sec: conclusion}, we present our conclusions.
+In Section~\ref{sec: metrology}, we discuss how our work can be framed in terms of quantum process tomography, quantum metrology, and quantum channel discrimination.
+In Section~\ref{sec: conclusion}, we present our conclusions and discuss possible future research directions.